1996 Tour de France: Race overview

 The prologue was won by Alex Zülle two seconds ahead of specialist Chris Boardman as overall contenders Bjarne Riis and Miguel Induráin came in sixth and seventh respectively.
 Zulle held onto the yellow jersey through the first few flat stages but in stage 4 a half dozen riders not in overall contention escaped in a breakaway and stayed away finishing several minutes ahead of the main field putting Stéphane Heulot in the yellow jersey for a few days.

-Stage six was an intermediate stage run in terrible weather conditions and was won by Dutchman Michael Boogerd.
+Stage six to Aix-les-Bains was an intermediate stage run in terrible weather conditions and was won by Dutchman Michael Boogerd.
 The inclement weather caused well over a dozen riders to abandon the race including Lance Armstrong who merely thought he was sick from riding in the rainy, cold weather as most of the other riders who abandoned were, but within a few months he would be diagnosed with the cancer that nearly killed him.

-As the Tour entered the Alps there was a mountain ITT in stage eight which was won by Evgeni Berzin, whom had seized the lead in the overall classification following stage seven.
+As the Tour entered the Alps, stage eight was a mountain time trial which was won by Evgeni Berzin, whom had seized the lead in the overall classification following stage seven.
 In the time trial he finished more than thirty seconds better than Riis and gained just over a minute on Indurain, Tony Rominger and debutant Jan Ullrich who was having an impressive start to his first Tour.

-Stage nine was a mountain stage that was shortened due to foul weather and was won by Riis, who in the process took enough time to put himself into yellow.
+Stage nine was a mountain stage to Sestriere, shortened to just 46.0 km to snow on the mountain passes.
+The stage was won by Riis, who in the process took enough time to put himself into yellow.
 He would maintain a narrow lead over the next several stages and by the time the race reached the Pyrenees Abraham Olano was in second just under a minute behind with Berzin in third, Rominger in fourth, Riis's teammate Ullrich in fifth and five-time defending champion Miguel Induráin struggling to stay in the top ten nearly 5:00 back.